Jacobo91/endrock-test/README.md

 - alerts where created usin sweetAlert2 : npm install sweetalert2

+- animations where created using framer motion: npm install framer-motion

 - all other dependencies can be install through npx create-next-app@latest, such as tailwindcss and typescript